Importing commercial goods by courier

 Customs brokers and brokerage fees

 The CBSA licenses customs brokers to carry out customs-related responsibilities on behalf of their clients.
-Importers may authorize a customs broker to report and account for goods and pay any applicable duties and/or taxes owed to the CBSA on their behalf.
+Importers may authorize a customs broker to report and account for goods as well as pay any applicable duties and/or taxes owed to the CBSA on their behalf.

 A power of attorney must exist between the importer and the customs broker.
 This power of attorney authorizes the customs broker to present accounting documents and pay duties and taxes on the importer's behalf.
 By signing a power of attorney, the importer allows a customs broker to do business with the CBSA on their behalf.